FKouhai/AdUseraddGroup/README.md

 # AdUseraddGroup
-Adding multiple users to an AD grtoup
+Adding multiple users to an AD group